19pawel970415/PaySlipGenerator/README.md

   - Changes the color of the home icon to red (`#f00`) when hovered over, indicating interactivity.

 - **`.password-error { border: 1px solid red !important; }`**:
   - Applies a red border (`1px solid red`) to elements with the `password-error` class.
-The `!important` declaration ensures this style overrides other conflicting styles, typically used to highlight fields with errors.
+The `!important` declaration ensures this style overrides other conflicting styles,  used to highlight fields with errors.

 #### 3.1.24 registerSpecificDev.js